jivm-mx/jivm-mx.github.io/week_03/README.md

 Learn to load other files on the current page (CSS and JS).
 Create balls that move under gravity and bounce off the walls.
 Each ball is stored in an array and created with a random color, at a specific location with specific velocity, under specific gravity conditions.

-## 03. Random walk - Projectile exercise
+## 03. Random walk: Projectile exercise

 Exploration on how molecules move randomly (as in a sneeze) across the screen.
 Added boundaries, gravity, speed (so the virus particles drop to the ground and travel at various sneeze speeds), plus code refactoring.

-## 04. Random walk 2 - Tracking a projectile trajectory
+## 04. Random walk 2: Tracking a projectile trajectory

 Now, we're tracking particles within boundaries, plus code refactoring.
-Click within the rentangle to create them.
+Click within the rectangle to create them.

 ## 05. Big bang